Interstate 80 has quite a few business loops all in the Western United States, including a business loop freeway in Sacramento.

 - California 238 between California 17 and Interstate 580

-The Interstate 980 designation was given to the California State Route 24 segment, while the California State Route 238 connector was given the number Interstate 238 (to the chagrin of many -- for a balanced review of the Interstate 238 situation, go to Casey Cooper's Indigestion 238 page.
+The Interstate 980 designation was given to the California State Route 24 segment, while the California State Route 238 connector was given the number Interstate 238 (to the chagrin of some -- for a balanced review of the pros and cons of the Interstate 238 situation, go to Casey Cooper's Indigestion 238 page.
 California State Route 17 over the Richmond-San Rafael Bridge was initially designated Interstate 180 in 1978, then recommissioned as an extension of Interstate 580 in 1983.
 However, there were no numbers left to give to the California State Route 17 route between San Jose and Oakland.
 Caltrans decided to give that stretch of road the Interstate 880 designation (which is a number that would live in infamy due to the collapse of the double-deck Nimitz Freeway portion around Oakland).

 Meanwhile, in Sacramento, the RT Metro light rail began service two years later, in 1987.
 The light rail service uses the completed portion of the attempted 80 realignment along with much of the old right-of-way.